sjoerdvankreel/firefly-synth/FEATURES.md

 - Various periodic waveforms + smooth noise, static noise and free-running static noise

 # 4 Oscillators
-- Phased: DSF generator
+- Phased: anti-aliased DSF generator
-- Phased: Basic generator with combined sine/saw/triangle/square+pwm
+- Phased: anti-aliased basic generator with combined sine/saw/triangle/square+pwm
 - Random noise with seed and rate control (less = static, more = white noise) and built-in resonant filter
 - Extended Karplus-Strong with seed/rate/resonant filter for the initial excite stage and feedback and stretch parameters
 - Second Karplus-Strong mode which auto-adjusts the feedback according to a user-defined pitch ("midpoint") parameter